AlfieGoat/software-engineering-agile-module/README.md

 1. Run `npx prisma db push` to sync your Prisma schema with your MySQL DB

 #### Start the dev server
-1. Run `npm run dev` to run a dev version of your application
+1. Run `pnpm dev` to run a dev version of your application

 ## Background